 She has been on several panels addressing the past, present, and future of women in film (primarily regarding technical roles) and recently wrote and directed the short documentary Baghdad to Boise.

 Erin also enjoys traveling, having completed both the Camino de Santiago in Spain and the Nakahechi route of the Kumano Kodo in Japan.
-Erin has a Bachelor's in Theatrical Arts from Central Washington University and a Master's in Speech Language Pathology from Idaho State.
+Erin Has a Bachelors in Theatrical Arts from Central Washington University and Masters in Speech Language Pathology from Idaho State.

 Love There That's Sleeping

 Elizabeth Findley got her first degree in Music from Susquehanna University, and her second degree in Media Production from Boise State University.
 She started getting into narrative film around 2017 and has stuck with it ever since.